-Motions may be made in four ways: (1) by notice of motion; (2) by order to show cause; (3) ex parte; or (4) by oral application.
-The CPLR refers to motions made by notice of motion or by order to show cause as motions made "on notice."21 These motions give all other parties advance notice of the date when the motion will be heard and an opportunity to submit an opposition or other response before that date.
-In an ex parte motion, by contrast, other parties receive neither advance notice of the motion nor an opportunity to be heard.
-In an oral motion, other parties have an opportunity to be heard but do not receive any advance notice, as the motion may be heard immediately upon being made orally to the court.
+Formal motions may be made: (1) by notice of motion; (2) by order to show cause; or (3) ex parte.
+The CPLR refers to motions made by notice of motion or by order to show cause as motions made "on notice."
+These motions give all other parties advance notice of the date when the motion will be heard and an opportunity to submit an opposition or other response before that date.
+In an ex parte motion, by contrast, a court may grant relief without other parties receiving advance notice of the motion or an opportunity to be heard.
+On occasion, motions are made orally to the judge when the parties appear in court, and something occurs in the judge's presence that prompts a party to seek relief.